 about a change to the U.S. Prime Rate, then any loan product that

 is tied to the Prime Rate will also change, like variable-rate credit

 the U.S. Prime Rate works.

 Click here to view a Flow

 Chart for the U.S. Prime Rate.

 U.S. Prime Rate FAQ.

-(the last rate change -- an increase of 25 basis
+(the last rate change -- a decrease of 25 basis points